MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/manage-add-on-submissions.md

     POST https://manage.devcenter.microsoft.com/v1.0/my/inappproducts/{id}/submissions
     ```

-    The response body contains three items: the ID of the new submission, the data for the new submission (including all the listings and pricing information), and the shared access signature (SAS) URI for uploading any add-on icons for the submission to Azure Blob storage.
+    The response body contains an [add-on submission](#add-on-submission-object) resource that includes the ID of the new submission, the shared access signature (SAS) URI for uploading any add-on icons for the submission to Azure Blob storage, and all of the data for the new submission (such as the listings and pricing information).
         > [!NOTE]
         > A SAS URI provides access to a secure resource in Azure storage without requiring account keys.
 For background information about SAS URIs and their use with Azure Blob storage, see [Shared Access Signatures, Part 1: Understanding the SAS model](https://azure.microsoft.com/documentation/articles/storage-dotnet-shared-access-signature-part-1) and [Shared Access Signatures, Part 2: Create and use a SAS with Blob storage](https://azure.microsoft.com/documentation/articles/storage-dotnet-shared-access-signature-part-2/).

 4. If you are adding new icons for the submission, [prepare the icons](https://msdn.microsoft.com/windows/uwp/publish/create-iap-descriptions#icon) and add them to a ZIP archive.

-5. Update the submission data with any required changes for the new submission, and execute the following method to update the submission.
+5. Update the [add-on submission](#add-on-submission-object) data with any required changes for the new submission, and execute the following method to update the submission.
 For more information, see [Update an add-on submission](update-an-add-on-submission.md).

     ```
     PUT https://manage.devcenter.microsoft.com/v1.0/my/inappproducts/{id}/submissions/{submissionId}